 Ireland With Kids

-Ireland is a magical place to visit since this is, after all, the country of leprechauns and pots of gold.
+Why visit Ireland with kids?
+Ireland is a magical place for anyone to visit since this is, after all, the country of leprechauns and pots of gold.
 The people are friendly and children are universally welcomed.
 Even though I now live in Seattle, I grew up in Ireland and I still consider it my home.
 My parents and siblings and my husband’s parents and siblings still live there so we visit Ireland regularly.
-With this travel Ireland guide you’ll be able to plan a fun family vacation in the Emerald Isle.
+With this Ireland with Kids travel guide you’ll be able to plan a fun family vacation in the Emerald Isle.

 Practically, what’s it like to visit Ireland with children?
 Outside the cities (well, Dublin really), the towns are small and walkable, in fact, everything is smaller and greener.
 You would never visit Ireland for a sun vacation, but it has wild open beaches which are great for beach-combing, walking and, believe it or not, surfing.
 There are more tumbledown castles and fairy forts than you can possibly ever visit.
 That, and the many round towers mean that before you go you’ll just have to read a little about Irish history and the role Vikings played in that history (see my list of children’s books about Ireland below).
 There’s also hiking, cycling, walking and plenty of music – and you’ll probably find there’s a lot more to Irish cooking than corned beef and cabbage.